ncronquist/blog/README.md

-# blog
-My personal tech blog
+This is my future personal tech blog.
+It will be hosted on GitHub pages using Jekyll.